MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-customer-feedback.md

 ---
 title: Customer Usage and Diagnostic Data for SQL Server on Linux | Microsoft Docs
-description: Describes how SQL Server customer feedback is collected and configured on Linux.
+description: Describes how SQL Server customer usage and diagnostic data is collected and configured on Linux.
 author: rothja
 ms.author: jroth
 manager: craigg